brunorijsman/rift-python/doc/disaggregation-feature-guide.md

 If there are no failures (no broken links and no broken nodes) anywhere in the topology, then default routes are just fine.
 Each node can just "spray" all north-bound traffic accross all parent nodes using a equal cost multi-path (ECMP) default route.
-The Clos topology guarantees that (in the absence of failures) it doesn't matter which parent node is chosen.
+The fat tree topology guarantees that (in the absence of failures) it doesn't matter which parent node is chosen.
 Any parent node is able to reach the final destination at the same cost as any other parent node.

-As a concrete example, have a look at the above figure and consider the traffic from leaf-1-1 to leaf-2-2.
+As a concrete example, have a look at figure 1 and consider the traffic from leaf-1-1 to leaf-2-2.
 Leaf-1-1 can pick either spine-1-1 or spine-1-2 as the next-hop for sending traffic to leaf-2-2.
 It doesn't matter which spine leaf-1-1 picks.
-Both spine-1-1 and spine-1-2 have a path to leaf-2-2, and one path is not better than the other (they are equal cost).
+Both spine-1-1 and spine-1-2 have a path to leaf-2-2, and one path is no better than the other (they are equal cost).
 Everything we have said is not only true for destination leaf-2-2, but for any destination leaf.
 For that reason, leaf-1-1 only needs a default route with ECMP next-hops spine-1-1 and spine-1-2.

 Similarly, spine-1-1 can send traffic destined for leaf-2-2 to either super-1 or super-2.
 Once again it, doesn't matter.
-So once again, the spines only need ECMP default routes for north-bound traffic.
+So, once again, the spines only need ECMP default routes for north-bound traffic.

 ## RIFT TIE messages in the absence of failures